 Can Cooked Hamburgers Be Pink Inside?

 It’s important to not overcook your meat, as that will dry it out and take away some of its flavor.
 A hamburger that is cooked to medium, or even medium well, will still appear a bit pink near the center.

 But you can’t tell how well done a burger is simply by looking at it.
-That’s why it’s important to have the best digital thermometer for grilling – the highly accurate Finaltouch X10.
+That’s why it’s important to have an accurate meat thermometer for grilling.

 The Perfect Hamburger Recipe